Fed's Harker says dollar not high on list of risks

-LONDON, June 27 The dollar's moves are not a major concern for the Fed currently, Philadelphia Federal Reserve Bank President Patrick Harker said on Tuesday.
+LONDON, June 27 (Reuters) - The dollar's moves are not a major concern for the Fed currently, Philadelphia Federal Reserve Bank President Patrick Harker said on Tuesday.

 "The dollar at this point is not high on my list of risks to worry about," said Harker, one of the Fed's current voting board members, during a European Economics and Financial Centre event in London.